igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 ~~~

 To make use of the USART capability on USART0, first call `initUSART0()` to initialize the USART.
 Then you can use
-`transmitUSART0()` and
-`receiveUSART0()` functions to communicate on USART0.
-When you are done with USART0 and want to use pins 0 and 1 for
+`transmitUSART0()` and `receiveUSART0()` functions to communicate on USART0.
+When you are done with USART0 and
-other purposes, call `releaseUSART0()`.
-Similar functions are provided to access the other three USARTs available on
+want to use pins 0 and 1 for other purposes, call `releaseUSART0()`.
+Similar functions are provided to access the
+other three USARTs available on the ATmega2560; simply include `USARTnMinimal.h` and link against the
-the ATmega2560.
-If you want more advanced serial capabilities, checkout the class Serial0 in USART0.h.
+file `USARTnMinimal.cpp`, where `n = 1, 2,` or `3`.
+If you want more advanced serial capabilities, checkout the class
+Serial0 in `USART0.h`.

 ### ABI module ###        {#AbiMod}